-- 2 x 3″ x ¼” bolts
+- 2 x 3″ x ¼” bolts with self-locking nuts

-- 14 x 1 ¼’” x ¼” washers
+- 14 x ¼” x 1-¼” washers

-Step 1: Install the awning first
+Step 1: Install the Awning First

 Any permanently attached awning should be attached first unless you are attaching the awning to a roof rack or gutter rack.

-Step 2: Upgrade your bolts
+Step 2: Upgrade Your Bolts

 If you purchased the ARB 2500 awning, ARB provides six bolts for mounting the awning to the vehicle.
 But, if you look closer, only two bolts hold the awning itself to the metal bar.
 So why the difference?